blodely/LYCore/README.md

 @end
 ```

-this add a api error block for project error code handling.
+this add an api error block for project error code handling.

 **LYCoreAPI+Example.m**